yuqiao/KanbanView/README.md

 # CLI, API, Web Service and Kanban for Things 3

 This repository contains a simple read-only CLI, API and Web Service for [Things3](http://culturedcode.com).
 It further includes an example web application to create a visual task-level overview (Kanban) of what is on your plate.
-Clone and contribute to the repository or download a [release](https://github.com/AlexanderWillner/KanbanView/releases).
+Star, fork and contribute to the repository or download a [release](https://github.com/AlexanderWillner/KanbanView/releases).

 ![view2020](doc/view-2020.png)